nuxt/http/README.md

 1. Clone this repository
 2. Install dependencies using `yarn install`
 3. Start development server using `yarn dev`
+4. Then go for instance to `http://localhost:3000/mounted`

+## 📖 Contribute to the documentation

+1. Go into the docs folder
+2. Install dependencies using `yarn install`
+3. Start development server using `yarn dev`

 ## 📑 License